Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ~$ echo "vboxdrv" | sudo tee -a /etc/modules-load.d/virtualbox.conf
 ~$ sudo usermod -aG vboxusers <user_name>
 ```
-This is slightly longer because you had to do some module loading and group configuration changes; this saves you having to load the vboxdrv kernel module everytime you run virtualbox, because...
+This is slightly longer because you had to do some module loading and group configuration changes; this saves you having to load the vboxdrv kernel module every time you run virtualbox, because...

 ![ain't nobody got time for that](/assets/images/posts/hacking_lab/Aint-Nobody-Got-Time-for-That.gif)